Asbestos

 We can investigate issues concerning asbestos that present a risk to public health.

-Last updated on: 27 January 2026
+Last updated on: 26 March 2026

 Report to us

-• damaged or disturbed asbestos materials
+• Damaged or disturbed asbestos materials.

-• home owners removing asbestos themselves without correct precautions
+• Homeowners removing asbestos without appropriate precautions.

-• asbestos risks in public areas
+• Asbestos risks in public places.

-• asbestos contaminated land.
+• Suspected asbestos contaminated land.

-Not regulated by City of Newcastle
+Matters not regulated by City of Newcastle

 • SafeWork - Unsafe handling of asbestos by paid workers or contractors.